 logo

 Animal welfare is at the heart of any good farming business.
 Our responsibility for the wellbeing of stock starts at birth and continues beyond the farm gate.
+Calves must be fit for transport before they leave the farm.

-• Be at least four days old
+1. Be at least four days old.

-• Have bright eyes and upright ears
+3. Have bright eyes and upright ears.

-• Have the correct ear tag
+4. Have the correct ear tag.

-• Have a dry and withered navel
+7. Have a dry and withered navel.

 Regulations for loading facilities

-Whenever calves leave the farm on a truck, you want to work with your transporter and make their job as easy as possible.
-This will help to ensure that your calves are treated with care.
+All calves must be treated with care and respect and kept in a healthy and safe environment.
+Whenever calves leave the farm on a truck, work with your transporter to make their job as easy as possible.
+This will ensure your calves are treated with care.
+For visitors on farm, ensure you farm is clearly mapped.
 Use the red, orange, green system to map out zones on your farm.

-Red: No go areas for visitors, tankers, livestock trucks (i.e paddocks and heifer rearing sheds).
+Red: No go areas for visitors, tankers, livestock trucks (i.e. paddocks and heifer rearing sheds).
 Red zones can only be entered after carrying out visitor biosecurity requirements.

 Orange: Areas that have a mix of cows, farm staff, visitors and equipment (i.e. the milking shed and bobby calf sheds).

-Green: Areas that have unrestricted access to visitors, their vehicles, tankers and livestock trucks but restricted access by cows (I.e. the milk tanker track, access tracks to houses on farm, bobby calf and slink pick up points).
+Green: Areas that have unrestricted access to visitors, their vehicles, tankers and livestock trucks but restricted access by cows (i.e. the milk tanker track, access tracks to houses on farm, bobby calf and slink pick up points).

 The bobby calf truck should remain in the green zone whilst on farm.
 When loading bobby calves, minimise crossover between the truck, drivers, and the inside of your bobby calf sheds.

-How to zone your farm - diagram
+How to zone your farm

 Regulations for calf holding and loading facilities

-• Height clearance of 4.3m for any overhead obstructions e.g. trees, water lines and electric fence wires; and 6m for powerlines.
+The track width should be no less than 4m wide and a height clearance of 4.3m for any overhead obstructions e.g. trees, water lines and electric fence wires; and 6m for powerlines.
 Loading calves directly under powerlines should be avoided.

-• Consider other traffic flow – if you are positioning or accessing the holding facility via the tanker track, design loading so that both trucks can pass or at least travel in the same direction.
+Locate the loading facility at or near the bobby calf rearing pen and allow sufficient turnaround for a truck and trailer unit (25m).
+Consider other traffic flow – if you are positioning or accessing the holding facility via the tanker track, design loading so that both trucks can pass or at least travel in the same direction.

-• Secure dogs and use a sign on the gateway to alert drivers if there is the possibility of children being in the area.
+Maintain clear access, avoid holding stock in the access way or having gates across the roadway that require opening and shutting.
+Ensure that all bridges/culverts are safe, fit for purpose and that truck weight loadings are within the structure’s design loading specifications.
+Secure dogs and use a sign on the gateway to alert drivers if there is the possibility of children being in the area.

 The Code of Practice for design and operation of farm dairies (NZCP1) has no conditions about loading facilities and proximity of the farm dairy.

-Calves must not be housed within 20m of the farm dairy, however, you can temporarily hold calves within 20m of the farm dairy before pick-up (e.g. on the same day while waiting for collection, with time of holding minimised).
+Calves must not be housed within 20m of the farm dairy; however, you can temporarily hold calves within 20m of the farm dairy before pick-up (e.g. on the same day while waiting for collection, with time of holding minimised).

 All standards regarding surfaces and drainage apply, as do requirements for shelter.
 If you’re taking this approach, the area where calves are held must be maintained in a suitably hygienic state and must be cleaned immediately after the calves have been collected.